CommonRoad/commonroad-criticality-enhancement/README.md

 ## Building the code

 - The code can be built using Anaconda to manage a virtual python environment.
+- Note that currently the poetry package manager is not used
 - All dependencies can be installed with the following command:

 ```